cue-lang/cuelang.org/hugo/content/en/docs/concept/old-modules-packages-instances/index.md

 {{< /info >}}

 ## Modules

-A module contains a configuration laid out in a directory hierarchy.
+A module contains a configuration layed out in a directory hierarchy.
-It contains everything that is needed to deterministically calculate the outcome of a CUE configuration.
+It contains everything that is needed to deterministically determine the outcome of a CUE configuration.
 The root of this directory is marked by containing a `cue.mod` directory.
 The contents of this directory are mostly managed by the `cue` tool.